-Cahuita Beach (Playa BLanca / Playa Negra)
+Cahuita Beach (Playa Blanca)

 Cahuita is a small town not far north of the Panama border on Costa Rica’s Caribbean coast.
 It is one of the eastern-most points of this small Central American nation, where Afro-Caribbean cultural influences remain firmly in place and create a special ambience.
 You might even think you were in Jamaica!
 Forget about “airs and graces” around here, this is a great spot for the eco tourists amongst you to chill for a few days.